vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 Approach 1: Graph Theory + Iterative Depth-First Search

 Intuition
 Note that this same approach also works with recursive depth-first search and iterative breadth-first search.
-We'll look at these briefly in the Algorithm section.
 Recall that a graph, G, is a tree iff the following two conditions are met:
 G is fully connected.
 In other words, for every pair of nodes in G, there is a path between them.
 G contains no cycles.
 In other words, there is exactly one path between each pair of nodes in G.